kraksy/Shattered-front/docs/Main-Page.md

 - [[Status Effect Page]]
 - [[Pilot Page]]

-# \FACTIONS\
+# ░▒▓|Factions|▓▒░

-> [!note] description
+> [!danger] info
 > for player to pick what style of units he really wants to play
 ## [[Unity]]
 ```
-izolated nation seeking perfection , and order. overseeing every step behind the walls, only use of mechs is in battle and the army isnt using any pilots, they want to overtake the whole planet so they can control everything
+	izolated nation seeking perfection , and order. overseeing every step behind the walls,
+	only use of mechs is in battle and the army isnt using any pilots, they want to overtake the
+	whole planet so they can control everything
 ```
 ### teams :
 - [[I Valens]]